ubports/telegram-app/README.md

     Else if you're building for desktop, install the build dependencies using the following command: sudo apt-get install libthumbnailer-qt-dev libthumbnailer-qt1.0 thumbnailer-service libqt5xmlpatterns5-dev qtdeclarative5-dev qtmultimedia5-dev libssl-dev

+2)  Environment setup
+    Change your directory into below:
+        ~/.config/QtProject/qtcreator/ubuntu-sdk/ubuntu-sdk-15.04-armhf
+    then make a symbolic link bewteen qtc_chroot_wrapper and the make: ln -s /usr/share/qtcreator/ubuntu/scripts/qtc_chroot_wrapper.py make

-2)  Download and build the source of libqtelegram-aseman-edition library and TelegramQML plugin:
+3)  Download and build the source of libqtelegram-aseman-edition library and TelegramQML plugin:
     - Run ./setup.sh -t <build_type> -d

     The help command will show the available values for <build_type>.